latex3/latex3.github.io/publications/index.md

 + [Joseph Wright]({{site.baseurl}}/about/team/#joseph-wright)
 + Published paper, TUGboat, Volume 31 (2010), No. 3

-An discussion by [Joseph Wright]({{site.baseurl}}/about/team/#joseph-wright) of some of the new possibilities offered by the xparse package compared to those offered by \newcommand.
+A discussion by [Joseph Wright]({{site.baseurl}}/about/team/#joseph-wright) of some of the new possibilities offered by the xparse package compared to those offered by \newcommand.

 ***